What are the aims of this leaflet?

 The ‘classic adult type’ has the best prognosis with up to 80% spontaneously clearing within 3 years.

 How can pityriasis rubra pilaris be treated?

-Creams or ointments applied to the skin may be all that is required if the pityriasis rubra pilaris is mild:
+Creams or ointments applied to the skin may be all that is required if the PRP is affecting small areas of the body:

-- Steroid creams and ointments soothe but probably do not alter the duration of the rash.
+- Steroid creams and ointments can improve the redness and scaling, but probably do not alter the duration of the rash.

-- Emollients recommended by your doctor or specialist are a very important part of treatment to help dry skin and restore the barrier function of the skin.
-The emollient should be applied liberally.
+- Emollients (moisturisers) recommended by the doctor or specialist are a very important part of treatment to help moisten dry skin and restore the barrier function of the skin.
+The emollient should be applied liberally and regularly.

 Where can I get more information about pityriasis rubra pilaris?

 Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.